 The Authority categorizes its fair value measurement within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the relative inputs used to measure the fair value of the investments.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
+Level 1 inputs are quoted prices in active markets for identical assets, Level 2 inputs are quoted prices for similar assets in active markets (significant other observable inputs), and Level 3 inputs are significant unobservable inputs.
 The Authority's investment in LAIF is not subject to the fair value measurement hierarchy.